 The Joyful Noisemakers is our children’s choir, which is open to all children reading age through eighth grade.
 In a time when music education has been compromised in our school systems, this group provides a wonderful opportunity for children to have fun while learning how to read music and rhythm and proper singing techniques.
 The older children often gravitate naturally to mentoring some of the youngest members, which has developed into some very sweet relationships sometimes.
 Despite the huge age and ability range, this group works incredibly well as it teaches music and sensitivity to each other while praising God.
 The Joyful Noisemakers meet for short rehearsals following the Sunday worship service in either the sanctuary or Fellowship Hall while their parents/guardians can be enjoying coffee hour fellowship with each other.
 This choir sings approximately once a month for the seasons that parallel the school schedule.

 HUCC FINN is the church’s garage band that rose out of the congregation as some frustrated musicians expressed a need to do something fun outside of their day jobs.
 It rehearses sporadically when everyone involved can match up their schedules.
 The music played is mostly secular and is pulled from any musical genre that has caught the attention of the member introducing it.
 Historically there have been songs from the great crooners, bluegrass, folk, rock, heavy metal, country, original compositions and some that defy definition altogether.
-HUCC FINN typically organizes two coffeehouses a year held in Fellowship Hall, and will likely repeat their outdoor summer “HUCCSTOCK” performance on the church grounds.
+HUCC FINN typically organizes two coffeehouses a year held in Fellowship Hall, and hopes to someday repeat their epic outdoor summer “HUCCSTOCK” performance on the church grounds a few years ago.

 Solo and Ensemble Opportunities